-In 2008, we wrote about Power Vacuums in Political Dilemmas at Work which we defined as…
+In 2008, I wrote about Power Vacuums in Political Dilemmas at Work which I defined as…

 “Your boss has moved on and a successor has yet to be appointed.
 Suddenly nobody is quite sure what to do.”

 Except this isn’t quite true, is it?
 People who are adept at navigating the politics of the organisation will know exactly what to do.